 - Hope – Eventually we return to the realization that markets move in cycles, and we begin looking for our next opportunity.

-- Relief – Having bought a stock that turned profitable, we renew our faith that there is a future in investing.
+- Relief – Having bought a stock that turned profitable, our faith that there is a future in investing is renewed.

 Individuals clearly follow this cycle in their decision-making process.
 Since broad indices like the S&P 500 reflect the decisions of millions of individuals, we should expect index prices to track this pattern as well.